Dallas Mediation Lawyers

-When an agreement is reached, the attorneys draw up a Mediated Settlement Agreement (the "MSA"), which is irrevocable and enforceable if it meets the requirements outlined in the Texas Family Code.
+When an agreement is reached, the mediation attorneys draw up a Mediated Settlement Agreement (the "MSA"), which is irrevocable and enforceable if it meets the requirements outlined in the Texas Family Code.
 All parties and their attorneys sign this agreement just as if it were a divorce decree.
 The mediated settlement agreement is then incorporated into a Final Decree of Divorce, which is presented to the Court.

 In contrast to collaborative law, the mediator and the lawyers do not share the risk of failing to settle.
 Further, the mediator only has limited influence on parties who are being unreasonable or stonewalling.
 This mediation model is also relatively expensive because the parties are paying the mediator's fee and their attorneys' hourly rates.
 However, if it settles, the costs of going to trial are eliminated.